 The important thing is to choose the implant you will be most comfortable with

 The decision of which breast implant to choose is something you should discuss with your plastic surgeon and together, determine which one will bring you the most satisfaction.
-If cost and incision size are big concerns, you may want to go with saline.
-If you are worried about having silicone in your body, choose saline.
-But keep in mind, if you want the most natural feeling implants, silicone might be your best bet, especially if you have very little breast tissue to begin with.
+If cost and incision size are big concerns, you may want to choose saline.
+If you are worried about having silicone in your body, go with saline.
+And if you want your own unique look and feel, consider gummy.
+Keep in mind, if you want the most natural feeling implants, silicone might be your best bet, especially if you have very little breast tissue to start with.

 Learn more about your choices of breast implants in this short video